mbukatov/tendrl-wiki/Tendrl-release-latest.md

 issues](https://github.com/Tendrl/api/issues/303) and that https configuration is not actively tested right now.

+Configuration of https is not yet part of tendrl-ansible.

 ## Tendrl Server Installation

-The following procedure outlines the procedure to install tendrl server components manually
+The following procedure outlines the procedure to install tendrl server components manually.

+Installation steps listed there are covered in the following roles of
+tendrl-ansible:

+* grafana-repo
+* tendrl-copr
+* tendrl-server

 1. Install CentOS 7.3